THREECOOKINGSISTERS

 Answer: Both baking soda and baking powder are leavening agents, which means they are added to baked goods before cooking to produce carbon dioxide and cause them to 'rise'.
 Baking powder contains baking soda, but the two substances are used under different conditions.

-Baking powder contains sodium bicarbonate, but it includes the acidifying agent already (cream of tartar), and also a drying agent (usually starch).
+Baking Powder.
+Baking powder contains sodium bicarbonate (baking soda) BUT it has an added acidifying agent (cream of tartar), and typically a drying agent (usually starch).
 Baking powder is available as single-acting baking powder and as double-acting baking powder.
 Single-acting powders are activated by moisture, so you must bake recipes which include this product immediately after mixing.
 Double-acting powders react in two phases and can stand for a while before baking.
 With double-acting powder, some gas is released at room temperature when the powder is added to dough, but the majority of the gas is released after the temperature of the dough increases in the oven.

 How Are Recipes Determined?